openharmony/docs/en/application-dev/reference/apis-media-library-kit/js-apis-photoAccessHelper.md

 getWriteCacheHandler(): Promise&lt;number&gt;

-Obtains the write handle of a temporary file.
+Obtains the handler used for writing a file to cache.

 > **NOTE**<br>For the same asset change request, this API cannot be repeatedly called after a temporary file write handle is successfully obtained.